prkvw/EID_/README.md

 # Project

-This project demonstrates an auction marketplace for titles to real world assets, implementing the token standards ERC 721 &1155, building on the basic hardhat configuration to
+This project demonstrates a marketplace for short term lease titles to real assets, implementing the token standards ERC 721 &1155, building on the basic hardhat configuration to

 - Deploy to Polygon testnet (Mumbai)
 - Deploy to Polygon mainnet